Bao Bao: Development

 On Thursday, February 19, 2015, in an online news release by her keepers at the National Zoo's David M. Rubenstein Family Giant Panda Habitat and Panda House, found on the National Zoo's website in the "Meet Our Animals" section, on the Giant Panda page news updates, it was stated that Bao Bao is about 18 months- a year and a half- old, another major milestone.
 The statement said, around this time, "... they stop nursing and start living separately from their mothers.
 Bao Bao started the weaning process naturally a few months ago, and now she’s eating significantly more bamboo and solid foods.
 She also eats separately from Mei Xiang and spends about 6 hours separated from her each day.
 They will spend increasingly more time apart until Bao Bao is living on her own.
 Bao Bao has been doing well during the time she spends apart from Mei.
 Our panda team expects that the process will be complete in early March.
 Last month our panda team and veterinarians performed an ultrasound along with human cardiologist Dr. Rosenthal on Mei Xiang (*Bao Bao's mother) as part of a routine checkup.
 She is in great health.
 Mei usually participates in ultrasounds when the panda team is monitoring her for possible pregnancies..."
 The rest of the release is viewable through this link.

 The separation was completed in early March 2015, as planned, and went well.

 Bao Bao celebrated her second birthday on August 23, 2015, one day after her mother Mei Xiang gave birth to twin pandas on August 22, 2015.
-Mei Xiang gave birth to twin males on August 22, 2015 at 5:35 pm and 10:07 pm.
+Mei Xiang gave birth to twin males on August 22, 2015, at 5:35 pm and 10:07 pm.
 However, only one of the cubs, Bei Bei, survived.

-Bao Bao remained at the National Zoo until February 21, 2017, when she was sent to China; She is currently located at the Wolong National Nature Reserve.
+Bao Bao remained at the National Zoo until February 21, 2017, when she was sent to China; she is currently located at the Wolong National Nature Reserve.

 Motherhood

-Bao Bao gave birth to a female giant panda cub named Dou Ban (nicknamed Bao Bao Zai by nannies before official naming) on July 29, 2020 at the Wolong National Nature Reserve Shenshuping Panda Center (Sichuan Province, China).
+Bao Bao gave birth to a female giant panda cub named Dou Ban (nicknamed Bao Bao Zai by nannies before official naming) on July 29, 2020, at the Wolong National Nature Reserve Shenshuping Panda Center (Sichuan Province, China).

-A year later, Bao Bao gave birth to twin males on August 4, 2021.
-One of the male twins is with Bao Bao, and the other male twin is with a surrogate Mother.
+A year later, Bao Bao gave birth to twin male cubs on August 4, 2021, Bao Li and Bao Yuan.